-This prestigious appointment in the Fulbright Scholar Program is available for scholars and specialists in the areas of expertise within any of the following four broad themes:
+This prestigious appointment in the Fulbright Scholar Program is available for scholars and specialists for visits of 3–9 months in the areas of expertise within any of the following four broad themes:

 - ICT and digitalization

 - Materials and sustainable use of natural resources

 - Global business dynamics

 In addition to the broad themes, the university invests in three integrative multidisciplinary themes focusing on solving challenges that are important globally and for the Finnish economy:

 Starting date of position is late August or January unless otherwise agreed upon with the Fulbright Finland.
 The academic year begins in September and ends in May.

 Aalto University strives to provide a very friendly and collegial atmosphere to pursue a variety of professional activities in research, teaching and lecturing.
 Collaboration is encouraged such as research and writing joint publications with Finnish colleagues and mentoring student research at the Master's and doctoral levels.
 In addition to teaching at Aalto University, the Fulbright-Aalto University Chair has the opportunity to network and create linkages throughout Finland and give occasional guest lectures at other Finnish universities.

 The grant is jointly funded by the Aalto University and the Fulbright Finland Foundation, the Finnish Fulbright Commission.

 The Fulbright - Aalto University Distinguished Chair will lecture and conduct research at any or all of the six Schools at Aalto University.
 The award emphasizes projects that highlight active research work but the Chair is expected to do some teaching as well.
 The position can be awarded for any field but the applicant‘s area of expertise should fall within the interdisciplinary themes mentioned above.